Safeguards Technical Assistance by Topic

 Open source software, while it can be useful in many instances and appear to be cost effective, may present a security risk because open source developers don’t typically follow security best practices when developing their software.
 Additionally, support for the open source software is not always provided by the vendor, and open source vendors can be slow to respond to identified flaws in their applications with a security fix.
 This memo provides recommendations for agencies considering using FTI in open source software.

-Use of Live Federal Tax Information (FTI) in System Testing
+Use of Live FTI in System Testing

 The use of live FTI in test environments should generally be avoided and is not approved unless specifically authorized by the IRS Office of Safeguards.
 Dummy data should be used in place of live FTI wherever possible.
 This memo provides guidance to federal, state and local agencies that receive, store, process or transmit FTI on the requirements for the approval, acquisition, handling, protection, and disposition of live FTI used in system testing activities.
 This guidance further expands upon the Live Data Testing requirements provided in IRS Publication 1075, Tax Information Security Guidelines for Federal, State and Local Agencies, Section 9.18.8 – Live Data Testing.